wwsheng009/cui/packages/cui/openapi/chat/README.md

     IsToolCallMessage
 } from '@yao/cui/openapi'

-// Message state cache for delta merging const messageStates = new Map<string, any>()
+// Message state cache for delta merging (keyed by message_id) const messageStates = new Map<string, any>()

 function renderMessage(msg: Message, mergedProps: any): HTMLElement {